-District Chair: Glendell Appleford - Email
+District Chair: Glendell Appleford email

 Diabetes and Sight Loss

 People with diabetes are at risk of losing sight due to diabetic retinopathy.
-It is the leading cause of vision loss in adults of working age (20 to 65 years) in industrialized countries.
+It's the leading cause of vision loss in adults of working age (20 to 65 years) in industrialized countries.

 With these statistics and concerns in mind, Lions can get involved with the Diabetes Awareness and Action Program.
 Our work supports diabetes awareness, education, control, prevention and research.

 Lap the Map - in November, we are calling for Australians to ‘Lap the Map’ for diabetes prevention.